dataprojectsteward/UdacityDataScienceCapstone/README.md

 ## Description

 This project is a capstone requirement of Udacity Data Science NanoDegree.
-The project is about data exploration and building a model for Starbucks rewards app data.
+The project is about data exploration and building a model for Starbucks rewards app data, to determine what influence a customer to purchase or respond to an offer, based on customer’s transaction data, demographic profile, and offer type.

 ## Table of contents